 For employers, it is crucial to understand what this means for you, your business, and your employees.
 To support you in navigating the new flexible furlough scheme, we have provided answers to a number of frequently asked questions regarding this, as well as an outline for the upcoming changes employers can expect in the next few months.

 What is the new flexible furlough scheme?

-As part of the new flexible furlough scheme, eligible employees will be able to return to work from 1st of July for any amount of time and on any pattern of work.
+As part of the new flexible furlough scheme, eligible employees will be able to return to work from the 1st of July for any amount of time and on any pattern of work.
 Employers will then be able to claim a grant for hours not worked, which will be based on the employees usual working hours minus the hours they actually worked.

 This means that an employee can attend work flexibly in line with business needs.
-For example, initially an employee may only be required to attend work for 3 days out of 5.
+For example, initially, an employee may only be required to attend work for 3 days out of 5.
 If this is the case, an employer can furlough them for the remaining 2 days.
-However, should the workplace become busier and the same employee be required for 4 days out of 5, this can be accommodated, and the employee furloughed for only 1 day for that time period.
+However, should the workplace become busier and the same employee is required for 4 days out of 5, this can be accommodated, and the employee furloughed for only 1 day for that time period.

 Who is eligible for the flexible furlough scheme?